Incontinence — the condition nobody wants to talk about

 Incontinence is the invisible crisis in many families with aging parents.
 It's not usually talked about.
 People don't mention it over dinner.
 Your parent certainly won't volunteer information about it.
 But it's happening, and it's affecting their life in deep ways.
 They're staying home instead of going out.
 They're avoiding social activities.
 They're limiting their fluid intake, thinking that if they don't drink much, they won't have accidents.
 They're isolated, ashamed, and struggling alone.

-What makes this particularly difficult is that your parent believes this is simply what comes with aging, something they have to accept and hide.
+What makes this particularly difficult is that your parent believes this is simply what comes with aging.
 The shame around incontinence is so deep that many older adults would rather suffer in silence than seek help.
 Some believe nothing can be done.
 Some believe that asking for help means admitting they're no longer capable of managing basic bodily functions, which feels like a fundamental loss of dignity.

 But incontinence is not inevitable aging.
-It's not something that has to be lived with silently.
 In many cases, it can be improved, managed, or even resolved.
 And even when it can't be completely resolved, there are ways to manage it that don't require withdrawing from life.

-Having this conversation with your parent might be uncomfortable for both of you.
+Having this conversation with your parent is uncomfortable for both of you.
 But it's one of the most important conversations you can have.
 You're not just addressing a medical issue.
 You're telling your parent that you care more about their wellbeing than about their embarrassment.
-You're telling them they don't have to suffer silently.
-You're telling them their quality of life matters.

 The Shame